draeger-lab/SPECIMEN/docs/source/modules/cmd.rst

 .. code:: bash

-   specimen run refinement annotation [MODEL]
+   specimen hqtb refinement annotation [MODEL]

 Run the thrid part of the refinement, annotation, on a given model.